- Reported

 IP address octets are left stripped instead of evaluated as valid IP addresses.

-For example, an attacker submitting an IP address to a web application that relies on std::net::IpAddr
+For example, an attacker submitting an IP address to a web application that relies on std::net::IpAddr,

 could cause SSRF via inputting octal input data;